 Whatever it is, don’t do that exercise until you figure out what the issue is.

-Getting a muscle strain or tear may mean a few weeks out of the gym in your 20s.
-But for a man weight lifting in your 50s, that could mean MONTHS out of the gym.
+Getting a muscle strain or tear may mean a few weeks out of the gym in your 20s, but if you're in your 50s, that could mean MONTHS out of the gym.

 A few years back I traveled to China and stayed there for several months.
 At my local gym, I met an American guy in his 50s who had been training for years.

-He seemed to know what he was doing and had a great physique for a man of his age.
+He seemed to know what he was doing and had a fantastic physique for a man of his age.
 One day, however, I saw him hobbling around the gym.
 I asked him what happened.
-He told me he used too much weight on a machine and strained his calf muscle.
+With a sad look on his face, he confided that he broke his own rules and used too much weight on a machine and strained his calf muscle.

-His calf blew looked like someone hit it with a baseball bat.
+The result?
+His calf ballooned and it looked like someone went at it with a baseball bat.
 He couldn’t train his leg properly for several months.
 I’m sure he learned his lesson in the end.

-They may even say something like, “Machines are for pussies!!”
+They may even say something like, “Machines are for weaklings!!”